 Camouflage capability: They have special skin cells called dermal spinules, which create bumps and ridges on the skin to match its surroundings

-The frogfish is a type of anglerfish and is among the ocean’s weirdest animals.
-These fish are the kings of disguise and are among the marine animals that have mastered the art of camouflage.
+The Frogfish is a type of Anglerfish and is among the ocean’s weirdest animals.
+These fish are the kings of disguise and are among the marine animals that effectively use camouflage.
 They are relatively small, with sizes ranging from as small as a fingernail to as large as a human hand.

 These creatures are known for their ability to camouflage themselves to look like rocks, corals, and sponges.
 This helps them fool their prey or hide from predators.
 They camouflage using special skin cells called dermal spinules that help them blend exceptionally well with their surroundings.

-Habitat: They are primarily found in the warm and shallow waters of the Indo-Pacific region, inhabiting shallow, sandy, or rocky areas near coral reefs
+Habitat: Stonefish are found in the warm and shallow waters of the Indo-Pacific region, inhabiting shallow, sandy, or rocky areas near coral reefs

 Camouflage capability: They change the color of their skin to better match their environment, using special cells called chromatophores.
 Their skin is also covered in small bumps and ridges, making them look like a rock, coral, or a piece of wood lying on the sea floor